 Modbus protocol is very broadly implemented, mainly the serial versions of it (RTU and ASCII ones).
 The most common way of using Modbus is Modbus RTU.
 Are you developing software that communicates with electronic devices through Modbus RTU?
 In this case, you will surely appreciate a high-quality Modbus RTU software for monitoring and analysis of data sent via this protocol.

-Serial Port Tester has an advanced option to monitor and analyze Modbus RTU and ASCII data packages.
+Serial Port Tester has an advanced option to monitor and analyze Modbus RTU and Modbus ASCII data packages.
 With this tool, you will have the ability to visualize Modbus data in a convenient way.

 Why choose this serial testing software?